How to Create and Measure Public Value for Public Service Media

 Programme outline

-Module 1: Defining value: how to operationalize a shared definition of public value.
+Module 1: Defining value: developing a shared understanding of public value.

 Meet your faculty